yaccob/intervals/README.md

 * Intervals are boundaries for discrete values - e.g. integers.
   So any interval specifies a countable set of values.
+  For anything that's countable but exceeds the range of an `int` (e.g. `long`) the concept would still work but the java solution would become more complex, because in java integers are the only data type you can use for addressing array indices as well as BitSet indices.

 * Relatively small amount of discrete values within the *range*.
   By *range* I mean everything enclosed between the lowest lower bound and the highest upper bound.